 Students who are interested in both the hardware and software aspects of computers can either earn an Embedded Systems degree (that includes both) or they can earn bachelor's degrees in computer engineering technology and software engineering technology at the same time.
 The ability to be able to design both hardware and software is highly sought after in the industry since people with both skill sets can solve a wider range of technical problems.

 Two Campus Sites Gives You Options

 We listen to our students, who have communicated a need for maximum flexibility.
 Some are working full- or part-time, are place-bound and need an on-campus experience close to home; and some prefer a traditional residential campus with all of the amenities that come with it.
-That’s why we offer two location options: Klamath Falls Residential Campus (southern Oregon), and Wilsonville Metro Campus (Portland area).
+That’s why we offer two location options: Klamath Falls Residential Campus (southern Oregon), and Portland-Metro Campus (in Wilsonville).